lucafeldk/CO2Calculator/README.md

 3. Under your account, request an API key for the ENTSO-E Transparency Platform.
 4. The key will be sent to you via email.

-💡 Activation may take 1–2 business days.
+💡 Activation may take up 1–2 business days.
+But my key i got after in a few hours after the request.

 ---